Minced garlic – a very small spice but do huge effort to improve your dish’s flavor.

 This is also the traditional way.

-It’s quick, just take advantage of the knife you are using and bam, everything is done within a few seconds.
+It’s quick, just take advantage of the kitchen knife you are using and bam, everything is done within a few seconds.

 First up, you should separate individual cloves from the bulb.